garfix/nligems/doc/internals.md

 For more complex sentences ___parsing___ is required.
 The parsing process uses a ___parser___, an algorithm that uses rewrite rules to transform a sentence into a ___parse tree___.
 These rewrite rules form a ___grammar___.

-There are two main types of grammar used to parse a sentence:
+There are three main types of grammar used to parse a sentence:

+- phrase structure grammars
+- dependency grammars
 - semantic grammars
-- phrase structure grammars

 ___semantic grammars___ form a parse tree of semantic nodes.
 An example parse tree is: